Barisaksel/barisaksel/README.md

 <h1 align="center">Hi there 👋 I'm Barış</h1>
-<h3 align="center">I'm a Frontend Developer.</h3>
+<h3 align="center">I'm a Jr. Software Developer.</h3>

 - 🏠 I'm currently living in Antalya, Turkey.
-- 💻 I'm currently working as a Frontend Developer.
+- 💻 I'm currently working as a Software Developer.
 - 📫 How can you contact me **contact@barisaksel.com**

 <!--